erikpukinskis/direct-monetization-static/_proposal/02_overview.markdown

 We anticipate a distinction between the {% include link s=site.data.glossary.client %} (typically a web-browser, possibly with a plugin) and a remote {% include link s=site.data.glossary.wallet %} which will allow persistence of user-data between clients and devices.

 ### Producer tools:
-Different {% include link s=site.data.glossary.host %}s will have different needs.
-The textbook usage will be a server plugin, designated servlet, or specialized CDN, that will inspect requests for receipts, validate the receipts, and forward them to their respective Notaries for disbursement.
+Different {% include link s=site.data.glossary.host c="Hosts" %}s will have different needs.
+Typically there will be a server plugin, designated servlet, or specialized CDN, that will inspect requests for receipts, validate the receipts, and forward them to their respective Notaries for disbursement.

 ### Brokers and Networks:
 Throughout this standard we speak of a {% include link s=site.data.glossary.notary %}.
 The Notary's role is not just to sign receipts; they also handle the collection of money from consumers and disbursement of it to producers.
 In the typical case both the host and the client will have a prior relationship (membership or account) set up with one or more Notary; as long as they have one in common the user experience can proceed seamlessly.